 Are you ready to schedule a tummy tuck consultation?
 Board-certified plastic surgeon Dr. Matthew Schulman utilizes the latest techniques and technologies to perform tummy tucks for patients in New York City.

-Contact our office today to book your appointment to learn about the stages of Tummy Tuck Recovery.
+Contact our office today to book your appointment to learn about the tummy tuck healing stages of recovery.